Teachers making a difference!

 Support from Save the Children

-Save the Children’s sponsorship programme, which aims to improve learning in 82 primary schools in central Uganda, has worked with Harriet, the new staff and local authorities to turn the school around.
+Save the Children has worked with Harriet, the new staff and local authorities to turn the school around.

 “Save the Children constructed new staff quarters and renovated two of the classroom blocks that were previously in very bad condition,” says Harriet.
 “They trained the teachers, provided new swings and playing materials, new latrines, desks, chairs and many other things.”
 A new school garden has also been set up to provide maize and beans, supplementing the parents’ contribution.